fabiocannas/fabiocannas.github.io/_posts/2025-07-27-The_Azure_Developers_Superpower_azd_CLI.md

 ```bash
 azd config set alpha.compose on
 ```

+I find this command very useful, even though the set of available resources is still limited, because I can create projects from scratch and have a well-set up IAC starter template, in a short time.

 ### azd add
 `azd add` command creates resources without manual IAC templates.
 Infrastructure state is tracked in-memory.